ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 dataframe = pd.DataFrame(scottish_hills)
 ```

-**Note**: You will often see `df` used as shorthand convention for a DataFrame object in many pandas examples, such as in the official documentation and on StackOverflow.
+**Note**: You will sometimes see `df` used as shorthand convention for a DataFrame object in many Pandas examples, such as in the official Pandas documentation and on StackOverflow.
 (I have used `dataframe` for readability here.)

 Try creating a Python script that converts a Python dictionary into a pandas DataFrame, then print the DataFrame to screen.
 You can use the hills example or experiment with your own as well.